winterland1989/Action.js/README.md

     console.log(data);
 })
 ```

 You should understand what above `_go` does is equivalent to following:

 ```js
 readFile("data.txt", function(data){
     console.log(data);
 });
 ```

-Just with one different, we seperate action creation(wrap `readFile` in `new Action`) and application(use `_go` to supply a callback), in fact we have successfully did a [CPS transformation](https://en.wikipedia.org/wiki/Continuation-passing_style), we will talk about that later.
+Just with one difference, we seperate action creation(wrap `readFile` in `new Action`) and application(use `_go` to supply a callback), in fact we have successfully did a [CPS transformation](https://en.wikipedia.org/wiki/Continuation-passing_style), we will talk about that later.

-Now we want to chain callbacks in Promise `then` style:
+Now we want to chain more callbacks in Promise `then` style:

 ```js
 Action.prototype._next = function(cb) {
     var self = this;